 IOC say 'no need for any drastic decisions' on Tokyo Olympics

-LAUSANNE, Switzerland (AFP)— The International Olympic Committee said on Tuesday it was not the time for "drastic decisions" over the staging of the Tokyo Olympics, which has not yet been postponed because of the deadly coronavirus pandemic.
+Lausanne , Switzerland (AFP) — The International Olympic Committee (IOC) said yesterday it was not the time for “drastic decisions” over the staging of the Tokyo Olympics, which has not yet been postponed because of the deadly coronavirus pandemic.

 The IOC statement fell shortly after both this summer's Euro 2020 and Copa America tournaments were postponed by one year to 2021.